 Creating a budget doesn’t have to be stressful, even if math makes you cross-eyed.
-Use these tips to get your money plans in order before summer spending sets in.
+Use these tips to get your money plans in order before spending sets in.

 Let an App Do the Budget for You

-For many, the easiest way to create a summer budget if you hate math is to let an app do all the heavy lifting.
+For many, the easiest way to create a budget if you hate math is to let an app do all the heavy lifting.

 By simply connecting your credit cards or bank account or inputting specific money goals, the app can tell you how much you have to spend each week or month.

 But before jumping into a new app, test-drive a few to make sure the features and interface make the budgeting math easier for you to manage, rather than more complicated.

 While budget and money apps can be fun to use—and helpful—for people who hate math, they can be too much.
 If you’re overwhelmed with multiple dashboards and calculations every time you open the app, you’ll be less likely to stick with it.
 Instead, keep it simple by using an Excel Spreadsheet or Google Sheet.

 If the idea of creating your own budget spreadsheet feels just as daunting, check out these free budget templates.
 Choose the one that’s best for your needs, and the one that will allow you to keep track of your money without getting overwhelmed.

 Keeping track of how much you spent and how much you have left can be one of the most stressful parts of managing money.
 When creating your budget, choose a tracking method that requires minimal math, while allowing you to stay on top of your spending.
 One of the easiest tracking methods is the envelope system.